-As the famous saying, which originated in early 20th century newspapers, says, “a picture is worth a thousand words.”
-While some college-bound students hammer away at thousand-word essays, attempting to follow in the footsteps of those before them in these argumentative papers designed to convince the college they are a unique student, others choose a different path.
-Some decide to forgo the thousand words, replacing them with a picture, a photograph, which traditional wisdom implies is of equal value.
+As the famous phrase, which originated in early 20th century newspapers, says, “a picture is worth a thousand words”.
+While some college-bound students hammer away at thousand-word essays, attempting to follow in the footsteps of those before them in these argumentative papers, others choose a different path.
+Some decide to forgo a thousand words, replacing them with a picture, a photograph.

-Since the early days of capturing images via light on surfaces in the 1820s to the roaring Kodak revolution of Rochester to the modern days of Instagram, Snapchat and mobile uploads, photography has been a constant in American life.
+Since the early days of capturing images via light on surfaces in the 1820s to the roaring Kodak revolution of Rochester to the modern days of Instagram, Snapchat, and mobile uploads, photography has been a constant in American life.
 One thing is certain; if a memorable event is taking place, we will turn to our cameras to capture the memories for a lifetime.
 Some are more adept at this than others, choosing to pursue photography as a career, a bold artistic statement, rather than a hobby.
-For these people, it is a way of life, a path they follow even as they entire college.
-Here are a few scholarship options for the photographers among us, who aim to bottle light and memory in a way that will speak to colleges just as an essay would.
+For these people, it is a way of life, a path they follow even as they enter college.
+Here are a few scholarships for photography students, who aim to bottle light and memory in a way that will speak to colleges just as an essay would.

 Arguably the most important application for photography is a career in journalism, photographing breaking news events to preserve them for future generations.
 Who among us can forget the iconic image of our soldiers raising the flag on Iwo Jima, the photos of cheering Germans tearing down the Berlin Wall, or the White House picture portraying President Obama and his cabinet’s anxiety during the mission to take out Osama bin Laden?
 The National Press Photographers Foundation, or NPPF, takes it upon themselves to ensure that our generation has the same enthusiasm for journalistic images as those before us.
-One way they go about this is through the Clarkson Scholarship, named for one of the leading figures in recent photojournalism.
+Thus, they offer the Clarkson Scholarship, named for one of the leading figures in recent photojournalism.

 This $2,000 scholarship is open to students whose, to quote the foundation, “work ethic demonstrates the highest level of professionalism and leadership as a photojournalism student.”
 To be eligible, students must be committed to the field and enrolled in a four-year college.
-They are asked to present their case to the three-person board of directors, who will reward them if they feel they are worthy of carrying on the rich legacy of Mr. Clarkson.
+They must present their case to the three-person board of directors, who judges their work.

-Both contests have stringent requirements; photographs submitted must be published in print or online, the editor of said publication must sign off on a letter of recommendation, and students must not alter the image in any way.
-The top six finalists in each competition are then entered into one pool, from which the winner of the scholarship is chosen via a committee of judges.
+However, both contests have stringent requirements; photographs submitted must be published in print or online, the editor of said publication must sign off on a letter of recommendation, and students must not alter the image in any way.
+The top six finalists in each competition then enter into one pool, from which a committee of judges chooses the winner of the scholarship.
 The Hearst Awards are serious business, but the reward is more than worth the work for anyone considering a career in photography.

-The National YoungArts Foundation, based out of Florida, is renowned nationwide for its scholarship programs that reward young artists of all stripes with financial stipends for secondary education.
+The National YoungArts Foundation, based out of Florida, awards young artists of all stripes with financial stipends for secondary education.
 One of their most popular programs is their photography competition, which allows a great deal of creative freedom.
 To be eligible for a monetary reward of up to $10,000 (!), students from the ages of 15-18 must “demonstrate personal vision, a strong sense of craft and a willingness to take creative risks.”

-And remember, schools offer scholarships to their own students, so make sure you look for scholarship opportunities at the colleges you’re interested in!
+And remember, schools offer scholarships for photography students!
+Make sure you look for scholarships for photography students at colleges you’re interested in!
 College Raptor can help you see what sort of financial aid you could potentially receive from various schools.